 Short-finned Pilot Whales are large exotic species of the Delphinidae family second in size only to the Killer whale.
-Their name “pilot whale” is attributed to a significant characteristic behavior of the whales in which a leader whale leads a pod or group.
+Their name “pilot whale” is attributed to the whales’ significant characteristic behavior in which a whale leads a pod or group.

 The short-finned population in Hawai’i are entirely genetically different from the other groups in the Pacific waters.
-Plot whales move in groups of about 25 to 50 individuals where one mature male pilots eight or more adult females.
+Plot whales move in about 25 to 50 individuals, where one mature male pilots eight or more adult females.

 Pygmy Killer Whale

 The Pygmy killer whale is so-called because of its similar characteristics with the killer whale.
-The skin of these mammals is dark grey or black on the cape, which changes abruptly to light grey on the sides.
+The skin is dark grey or black on the cape, which changes abruptly to light grey on the sides.

 They can be easily confused with Melon Headed whales because of their round bulbous heads.